Oct 24, 2022

 Other things to consider when determining whether or not to use a professional are :

-- Where Is The Mold? : If it’s near a HVAC unit and could have gotten into the system, call a professional.
+- Where is it located? : If it’s near an HVAC unit and could have gotten into the system, call a professional.

-- What Is The Source Of The Mold? : If the mold is a result of sewer backup or potentially contaminated water, a professional is your best optio
+- What is the source? : If the mold is a result of sewer backup or potentially contaminated water, a professional is your best option.

-If you have mold from water damage, basement flooding or sewer backup, it’s best to contact your insurance company about your options.
-They’ll be able to verify if you are covered and can help you start the process of cleaning mold from water damage.
+If you have mold from water related accidents, it’s best to contact your insurer about your Ontario home insurance.
+They’ll be able to verify if you are covered and can help you start the process of cleaning up.

-If you are not sure about the extent of your mold water damage coverage, contact our home insurance brokers today.
-We’d be happy to help ensure you have ample coverage to ensure your home is protected.
+If you are not sure about the extent of your water damage insurance, contact our team today.
+We’d be happy to help ensure you have ample coverage to protect your home.